 Of course, there are also some disadvantages to online accounting courses.
 Here are the main ones you can expect, and how to deal with them.

 Because online tax accounting courses provide virtual, pre-recorded classes and materials, you don’t have immediate access to a tutor.
 Fortunately, almost all online courses do give you access to a tutor; some offer it via email or online chat, others via Skype or telephone.
 When you’re choosing your course, check the availability of tutors and how you can contact them.
 As you’re studying, make lists of questions you can ask, so you can get clarification.

 You need to motivate yourself to study

 One advantage of traditional courses is the peer-pressure you have to study.
 That’s not as strong when it comes to studying online.
-You need to have a good level of self-discipline and motivation to progress your studies each day.
+You need to have a good level of self-discipline, decision making, and motivation to progress your studies each day.
 You can achieve this in several ways:

 - Contacting other students in your online accounting course and creating a mutually supportive study group.

 - Making it a habit to do some studying each day, no matter how much or how little time you have.

 - Using online goal-setting and other tools to motivate you into studying.

 - Remembering that you’ve paid for the course, so you need to get value out of it.